 The 6-digit verification code (One Time Password, OTP) included in the email received by users expires five minutes after they receive the email.
 In case of issues, they can select the Resend the One Time Password option and the OTP is sent again to their email (it is possible to ask to resend the OTP another time after a minute).

 Also, remember to check on the Advanced Settings page of the platform if the options you set allow your users to insert their email.
-To do so, reach the Users tab on the Advanced Settings page and make sure that the “Hide the My Profile section in the user personal area” option is not selected.
+To do so, reach the Users tab on the Advanced Settings page and make sure that the the option for hiding personal information in the user profile is not selected.
 If you need to activate this option and your users don’t have an email address associated with their profiles, they’ll have to use the Authenticator App authentication method instead of the Email one.

 Enabling the E-Signature Feature for Courses